Efficient Image Restoration with State-Dependent Forward Diffusion: Conclusion

 \section{Conclusion}

-This paper introduces a new framework, named FoD, for generative modelling with a single forward diffusion process.
-We have shown that FoD is analytically tractable and can be trained using a simple flow matching objective.
-FoD is evaluated on various image-conditioned generation tasks as well as an unconditional generation task, achieving a competitive performance compared to other diffusion-based and flow-based approaches, demonstrating its effectiveness and efficiency in generative modelling, particularly in the application of image restoration.
+This paper presents a new framework, named FoD, for generative modelling with a single forward diffusion process.
+We show that FoD is analytically tractable and can be trained using a simple flow matching objective.
+Our model is evaluated on various image-conditioned generation tasks, including image restoration and image-to-image translation.
+FoD achieves strong performance compared to other diffusion models and flow matching approaches, demonstrating its effectiveness and efficiency in generative modelling, particularly for image restoration.